lmiller165/frogger-with-python-turtle-graphics/README.md

 **Game Controls**
 Use your keyboard arrows to control your frog.
 You may move up, downn, forwards, and backwards.

-**Change the level of the game**
+**Changing the level of the game**
 You may increase the speed of the balls by updating the argument provided in the main game loop.
 I reccommend starting with level three and incrementing up from there.

-In the screenshot below, you can see where to update the level of the game.
+In the screenshot below, you can see where to update the level of the game:

 ![](images/changing-level.jpg)